electricsquare/information-theory/presentation.md

 - Could be affected by previous symbol ($p(U|Q)$ is high!)
 - Can be dependant on context, the *type* of data: photos vs cartoons.
-- Can depend on recipient (encryption!)
+- Can depend on recipient, do they know what you are going to send?

 ::: notes